 1. How many credits are required to earn a graduate degree at the School of Public Affairs?

 MA, Political Science – 33 credit hours

-MS, Justice, Law & Society – 33 credit hours
+MS, Justice, Law & Criminology – 33 credit hours

 Master of Public Administration (MPA) – 42 credit hours

 Master of Public Policy (MPP) – 39 credit hours

 Key Executive Leadership MPA – 36 credit hours

 MS, Organization Development – 33 credit hours